dblsai/Project2-StreamCompaction/README.md

   include a table of how the runtimes compare on different lengths of arrays.
 * Plot a graph of the comparison and write a short explanation of the phenomenon you see here.
+I don't have a high resolution CPU clock in visual studio, though I tried many ways to find one, like <chrono> which doesn'r support VS2010.
+Anyway, I couln'd get timer readings less than 1 ms resolution.
+But what I observe for GPU version, when array size goes larger, computation time increases.
+And I think same applied to CPU version.
+Not sure which one performs better.

 # PART 3 : OPTIMIZING PREFIX SUM
 In the previous section we did not take into account shared memory.
 In the